Total Pageviews

 It's conundrums like this that make me question if we can ever really know anything for sure.
 We run around thinking that we know so very much and we're absolutely sure of what we know, aren't we?
 But studies have shown that what we think we know is really an illusion, and very often a delusion.

 It's an alternate dimension that we live in for most of our waking hours.
-It's understandable that it should be that way.
-We've been taught by parents, school teachers, our peers, social media, et. al., that what everyone else accepts as real, is in fact reality.
-However, what someone else thinks is that someone's reality (maybe) but it certainly isn't yours or mine.
+Understandable of course.
+You see, we've been taught by well-meaning parents, school teachers, our peers, social media, et. al., that what everyone else accepts as real, is in fact reality, and so we should accept it too.
+However, what someone else thinks is that particular someone's reality (maybe) but it certainly isn't yours or mine.

-Reality comes in uncompromising and sometimes harsh truth.
+Reality can often be an uncompromising and sometimes harsh truth.
 Reality isn't for the faint of heart, which may be why human beings developed the idea of an eternal reward waiting for us after we escape this uncompromising, harsh reality.

 [There's] a song that they sing of their home in the sky